push-protocol/push-delivery-node/README.md

 ## Step-3: Infra Setup - Local

-The Docker compose will bring up the MYSQL, Redis and PHPMyAdmin containers for the Delivery Node to use.
+The docker-compose will bring up the MYSQL, Redis and PHPMyAdmin containers for the Delivery Node.

 ```sh
 docker compose up